CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Inventory/Monitor-Container-Environment.md

        cumulus@host:~$ kubectl drain <node name>

-1. Once the maintenance window is over, put the node back into the cluster so that Kubernetes can start scheduling pods on it again:
+1. After the maintenance window is over, put the node back into the cluster so that Kubernetes can start scheduling pods on it again:

        cumulus@host:~$ kubectl uncordon <node name>